SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Experiments and Evaluation

-For BERT, due to the computational requirements of the Transformers, we subsampled 20,000 tweets from \olidweak data in Level A. Including more semi-supervised instances did not yield any performance improvements.
-We further balanced the \olidweak and the \olid datasets in Levels B and C by oversampling the underrepresented classes.
-During training, we used \olidweak in the first epoch and the supervised training set in the next two following epochs for Level A. In Level A, the training split of \olid was already sufficient to train a string Transformer model.
-In other words, the \olidweak dataset served only for initial fine-tuning because using it later in the training process after training with \olid yielded worse results.
-For Levels B and C, we trained for two epochs with the training split of \olid and then for one epoch with \olidweak.
-At Levels B and C, we observed that using \olidweak in the initial training epochs and then fine-tuning with \olid, did not yield any performance benefits.
-Furthermore, training with the \olid first and then using \olidweak for the final epochs, yielded substantial performance improvements.
-In Levels B and C, \olid had a small number of training instances, which provided a good initial training signal, but when used in the final training epochs, caused the model to overfit to a specific region without being able to generalize on the test split.
+\paragraph{BERT.} Due to the computational requirements of BERT, we subsampled 20,000 tweets from \olidweak{} in Levels A and B; in fact, using more instances did not help.
+During training, we used \olidweak{} in the first epoch and \olid{} in the following two epochs for Level A. Using \olidweak{} after training with \olid{} yielded worse results, which is probably because the semi-supervised dataset by construction contains somewhat noisy labels.
+Yet, it can be used as an initial step to guide the model towards a better local minimum.
+On the other hand, we conjecture that the supervised dataset is better suited for fine-tuning the model towards the local minimum with the gold data, particularly in Level A, where the training split of \olid{} is already sufficient for training BERT.
+For Levels B and C, we trained for two epochs with the training split of \olid{} and then for one epoch with \olidweak{}.
+At Levels B and C, we observed that training with \olidweak{} in the first epochs and then fine-tuning with \olid{} did not improve the performance.
+Moreover, training with \olid{} and then using \olidweak{} for the final epochs yielded substantial performance improvements.
+We assume this is due to the small training size of \olid{}, which can cause the model to overfit to a suboptimal local minimum when used in the final training epochs.

-For both models, we selected the most confident examples based on the average and the standard deviation scores.
-We chose only the instances with an average confidence score for each level as follows:
+\paragraph{Selecting \olidweak{} Instances.} We filtered the training instances from \olidweak{} to be the most confident examples based on the average probability score provided in \olidweak{} when training using FastText and BERT.
+We chose the threshold for the average confidence score based on the validation dataset as follows: